 Where to stay in Berlin with teens

 You’ll never be short of options for your accommodation in Berlin.
-In Berlin, you find a range of hotels, apartments, and hostels.
+In Berlin, you find various hotels, apartments, and hostels.
 You will be sure to be able to find something to fit singles, couples, families, and groups on every budget.
-Below are some of our best picks for you
+Below are some of our best picks for you.

 Hotel Name | Hotel Facilities | Review Rating |